petershin/liferay-learn/docs/reference/latest/en/liferay-university.md

 # Liferay University

 This page serves as an archive and index of videos that were previously hosted on Liferay University.
-As of February 28, 2023 Liferay University has been sunset and is no longer operational.
+As of February 28, 2023 Liferay University is no longer operational.
 However, we have taken the initiative to preserve the videos here for your continued viewing convenience.

 ## 7.4 Courses and Modules